 - 1. Since Child Care and Pre-K Employees interact with the public a neat appearance and professionalism should be shown on a daily basis.
 This should be especially true in the childcare setting because we are striving for the public to look on us as professionals and so we need to look and act like professionals. - 2.
 Jeans, khakis or other slacks may be worn as long as they are not torn or ragged, too tight or too revealing.
 In the summer, staff may wear shorts that are mid-thigh, however, short-shorts or cut-offs (even if long) are not permitted. - 3.
 Neat and clean T-shirts, sweatshirts or sweaters may be worn.
 Those that have an inappropriate logo or picture for our children should not be worn.
 However, T-shirts with colorful characters and seasonal themes spark the children's interest.
 They are just one more way to promote our learning environment and start conversations.
 In the summer, sleeves must reach the outside of the shoulder.
 Low cut tops should not be worn without a camisole.
 Inappropriate attire for work includes tank tops, spaghetti straps, and halter tops.
 Clothing that exposes the midriff and back areas are not permitted.
 The observable lack of undergarments or exposed undergarments is not permitted. - 4.
 In the winter sneakers, loafers, flats, or boots may be worn indoors and teachers must be prepared for outdoor play (gloves, hats, boots, and warm coats).
 In the summer, sandals with back straps may be worn.
 No flip-flops may be worn. - 5.
 "Scrubs" may be worn. - 6.
-Acceptable piercings must be conservative and in good taste.
-For safety, large hoops or dangling earrings along with gauged ear jewelry and bars should not be worn.
-Any piercings should be small studs only. - 7.
+Earrings and body rings worn in a location other than the ears are not allowed.
+Specifically, piercings in the nose, eyebrows, tongue, cheek or any other visible location besides the ears is not acceptable.
+For safety, large hoops or dangling earrings should not be worn. - 7.
 All staff will maintain a clean, groomed and modest appearance.
 Hairstyles, hair color, facial hair and other appearance-related items should present a neat and professional style.
 Non-natural hair coloring is not allowed.
 Personal hygiene products must be used.
 Nails should be clean and manicured.
 Remember that some employees, children and parents are allergic to the chemicals in perfumes and make-up, so wear these substances with restraint. - 8.
 Tattoos may be visible as long as they are not graphic, violent or otherwise offensive.
 Tattoos that include bad language, nudity and offensiveness must be covered.